tijmenvangulik/ErgometerJS/README.md

 * Uses low power blue tooth (BLE) connection.
 * Written in typescript which is compiled to javascript.
 You can use the driver without typescript.
 * Platform independent (cordova/ phonegap /ionic)
-* For now the internal ble driver only works with ios and android.
+* For now the internal ble driver works with ios, android and windows 8.1.
 * API definitions can be found in a separate typescript definition file (ergometer.d.ts).

     http://www.concept2.com/files/pdf/us/monitors/PM5_BluetoothSmartInterfaceDefinition.pdf